 In EC2 and Azure, create a new security group, and add inbound and outbound rules for HTTPS.
 In GCE, check the Allow HTTPS traffic box under the Firewall section.

-1.6.2.
+5.3.2.
 Prepare Storage Volumes

-We recommend that the repositories and the database for Uyuni are stored on separate storage devices to the root volume.
-This will help to avoid data loss.
-Do not use logical volume management (LVM) for public cloud installations.
+We recommend that the repositories and the database for Uyuni are stored on separate storage devices from the root volume.
+This will help to avoid data loss and possibly increase performance.